 Please telephone 01453 764222.
-You will have the option to book an appointment with a doctor or with one of our Specialist Minor Illness Nurses - Helen Sullivan or Annette Blythe.
-Both Helen and Annette prescribe so can treat a number of conditions including chest infection, ear infection, throat infection, conjunctivitis (eye infection) plus a whole host of other conditions.
+You will have the option to book an appointment with a doctor or with our Specialist Minor Illness Nurse - Helen Sullivan.
+Helen can prescribe so can treat a number of conditions including chest infection, ear infection, throat infection, conjunctivitis (eye infection) plus a whole host of other conditions.
 They can also provide emergency contraception (the morning after pill).
-If you are in doubt as whether they can help, please feel free to discuss with one of our reception team who will be able to advise you.
-If you feel that your query could be dealt with by telephone, please do ask the receptionist to get either a doctor or Gill or Helen to call you back.
+If you are in doubt as to whether they can help, please feel free to discuss with one of our reception team who will be able to advise you.
+If you feel that your query could be dealt with by telephone, please do ask the receptionist to get either a doctor or Helen to call you back.
 For continuity of care, please try to see the same GP with any specific on-going problem.

 We have GP appointments available on some days as early as 7am or as late as 7.45pm.
 Please ask at reception for more information.